Ultimate Texas Sales Tax Guide

 Can I Get a Discount on My Texas Sales Tax?

 Some taxpayers claim 0.5% of the tax amount if they file and pay taxes on time and get a 1.25% discount if they prepay their taxes.
-You can also claim a sales tax refund in case of overpayment or if you are eligible for a tax refund.

 What is the Penalty for Filing and/or Paying Texas Sales Tax Late?

 Texas assesses late filing and payment penalties based on how late the filing and/or payment is received.
-They will send a notice of tax due with an estimated assessment of tax owed if your payment is late.
+They will send a notice of Texas tax due with an estimated assessment of tax owed if your payment is late.

 Late filing period | Penalty |